Discovering Torrance: A Southern California Gem

 RAT Beach is located its southernmost tip.
 At the foot of the Palos Verdes cliffs, this pristine section of the beach is a favorite among surfers.
 It is aptly named after its location.
 RAT stands for Right After Torrance.

 Torrance Beach is also the starting point for Southern California’s coastal bike trail, The Strand.
 This flat bike path goes all the way up to Will Rodgers State Beach.
 Round trip is approximately about forty miles.
 Definitely a good work out with great views.

 Torrance has more than a dozen or so hotels to choose from.
 There is an assortment of lodging choices in the area to fit all budgets.
 The Torrance Marriott Redondo Beach is situated in a prime spot though for exploring all of Torrance.

 Located just ten miles south of the Los Angeles Airport.
-It is just far enough away from the from the hustle of LA that you feel like you are on a beach vacation.
-Guest can relax at their indoor/outdoor pool or at the nearby sandy white beaches.
+It is just far enough away from the hustle of LA that you feel like you are on a beach vacation.
+Guests can relax at their indoor/outdoor pool or at the nearby sandy white beaches.

 What to Do

 Just across the street from the Marriott is the Del Amo Fashion Center.
 It is the third largest shopping center in America.
 All three levels are brimming with upscale shops.
 The mall’s anchor stores include Nordstrom, Macy’s, Zara and H&M. There are plenty of smaller boutiques as well like like Kate Spade, Guess, Free People, Lucky Brand and more.
 You could easily spend a full day here.
 There is a movie theater, outdoor space and over twenty places to eat.